awsdocs/amazon-opensearch-service-developer-guide/doc_source/customendpoint.md

    + Follow the rest of the steps to create your domain and choose **Create**\.
    + Select the domain when it's finished processing to view your custom endpoint\.

    To use the CLI or configuration API, use the `CreateDomain` and `UpdateDomainConfig` operations\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html)\.

 ## Custom endpoints for existing domains<a name="enable-disable-custom-endpoint"></a>